Happy Birthday, MiniDisc

 The discs themselves came permanently housed in plastic cases.
 The playing surface was never exposed until the disc was being read in a machine, thus keeping the surface free from scratches and debris at all times.
 Commercial music titles were packaged in their own clear plastic jewel case and each included a small booklet.
 Brand new and used MiniDisc titles can still be found on eBay today, with rare titles fetching beaucoup bucks.

 Without a doubt, the strangest release was UK electronic music band Gescom’s MiniDisc (that was the name of the album) from 1998.
 It was the only title to be issued on MiniDisc exclusively until it was re-released on standard CD eight years later.
 It contained a whopping 88 tracks (the cover states “45 tracks”), but the majority of them lasted only a few seconds each.
 It was essentially an experimental recording designed to take advantage of the MiniDisc’s zero lag time between tracks in Shuffle mode.
 The listener was to set his/her player in Shuffle mode during each listen to hear a different mix each time.
+I bought my rare original, pictured above, from an MD enthusiast in France for $50.

 The slippery Sony MZ-1 portable MD player/recorder.